Korean Name Generator - Character Names from the Joseon Tradition

 Korean Naming Structure

-Korean names follow surname-first order like Chinese and Japanese: Park Jimin (박지민) has Park (*Bak*) as the family name and Jimin as the given name.
-Korean has approximately 280 surnames in common use, but the distribution is highly concentrated: Kim, Lee (Yi), Park (Bak), Choi, and Jung/Jeong account for roughly 54% of the South Korean population.
-The relative scarcity of surnames creates the specific situation where Koreans are highly unlikely to share both surname and given name.
-Korean given names are typically two syllables, though one-syllable names exist.
-They are written in han'geul (the Korean phonetic alphabet invented by King Sejong in 1443) and often also in hanja (Chinese characters), which carry semantic meaning similar to Japanese kanji.
-A given name written in han'geul has a phonetic value; written in hanja it has both phonetic value and character meaning.
-Generational names (*dolimja*) are a Confucian tradition still practiced in many Korean families: one character of the two-syllable given name is shared by all members of the same generation (siblings and cousins who are the same generation in the family).
-The position of the generational character alternates between first and second syllable according to the family's genealogical record (*jokbo*).
-This system means that a Korean person's given name signals their generation within the family.
+Korean names follow surname-first order: Park Jimin (박지민) has Park (*Bak*) as the family name and Jimin as the given name.
+Around 280 surnames are in common use, but the distribution is heavily concentrated.
+Kim, Lee (Yi), Park (Bak), Choi, and Jung/Jeong account for roughly 54% of the South Korean population.
+The scarcity of surnames is what makes the given name do most of the work of distinguishing people.
+Given names are typically two syllables, though one-syllable names exist.
+They are written in han'geul, the phonetic alphabet King Sejong commissioned in 1443, and often also in hanja (Chinese characters), which carry semantic meaning similar to Japanese kanji.
+The same name written in han'geul has phonetic value only; written in hanja it carries both sound and meaning.
+Generational names (*dolimja*) are a Confucian practice still observed in many families: one character of the two-syllable given name is shared across everyone of the same generation, siblings and cousins alike.
+Which syllable position the shared character occupies alternates by generation, following the family's genealogical record (*jokbo*).
+The result is that a given name, read carefully, places its bearer within the family tree.

 Historical Korean Naming

 The Joseon dynasty (1392-1897) formalized Korean naming conventions under a rigidly Confucian social structure.
-The clan-based *bon-gwan* system — families organized by the origin village of their founding ancestor — meant that Kim from Gimhae (Gimhae Kim) and Kim from Andong (Andong Kim) are technically different clans, even with the same surname.
+The clan-based *bon-gwan* system organized families by the origin village of their founding ancestor, which meant that Kim from Gimhae and Kim from Andong were technically different clans despite sharing a surname.
 Court records maintained elaborate genealogical registers, and marriage between people of the same clan was strictly prohibited.
-During the Japanese colonial period (1910-1945), Koreans were forced to take Japanese names under the *sōshi-kaimei* policy.
-This is one of the most significant cultural traumas in Korean naming history — the forced abandonment of Korean names as an act of colonial administration.
-Korean independence in 1945 produced an immediate return to Korean names, and the colonial-era Japanese names are almost entirely absent from post-independence naming.
-Korean royalty and aristocratic yangban class names often included classical Chinese characters from the Four Books and Five Classics of Confucian literature.
-Royal naming in the Joseon dynasty followed specific conventions; the king took a throne name rather than using his birth name during his reign.
+During the Japanese colonial period (1910-1945), Koreans were forced to take Japanese names under the *sōshi-kaimei* policy, one of the most documented cultural traumas in Korean naming history, the forced abandonment of Korean names as an instrument of colonial administration.
+Korean independence in 1945 brought an immediate return to Korean names; the Japanese names imposed during that period are almost entirely absent from post-independence records.
+Names among royalty and the aristocratic *yangban* class frequently drew on classical Chinese characters from the Four Books and Five Classics of Confucian literature.
+Joseon royal naming followed its own conventions as well: a king took a throne name rather than using his birth name during his reign.

 Using the Generator

-For Joseon dynasty settings — the most common historical Korean setting in contemporary fiction and drama, spanning five hundred years of Confucian governance, court intrigue, and cultural development — names should reflect the class system clearly.
-Aristocratic names (*yangban*) use classical Chinese characters with specific virtue-meanings.
-Commoner names are often simpler, with a more limited character set.
-For the Korean colonial period (1910-1945) — increasingly popular in Korean drama and fiction — the choice of name is itself a political statement.
+For Joseon dynasty settings, the most common historical Korean backdrop in contemporary fiction and drama, spanning five centuries of Confucian governance, court intrigue, and shifting factional power, names should reflect the class system directly.
+Aristocratic *yangban* names draw on classical Chinese characters chosen for specific virtue-meanings.
+Commoner names tend toward a narrower character set, simpler in construction.
+For the colonial period (1910-1945), increasingly present in Korean drama and literary fiction, the choice of name is itself a political act.
 A character who keeps their Korean name is resisting.
-A character who takes a Japanese name may be accommodating or surviving.
-The name is the politics.
-For contemporary Korean characters — both in Korea and in the diaspora — naming reflects the specific decade of birth (naming trends in Korea have changed significantly by decade: names from the 1960s read differently from names from the 1990s) and the family's practice around generational characters.
-Korean diaspora characters in the United States often use an English given name alongside their Korean name; the dynamics of which name is used in which context tell you about assimilation and identity.
+One who takes a Japanese name may be accommodating, or simply surviving.
+The name carries the politics without needing to announce them.
+For contemporary Korean characters, in Korea or in the diaspora, naming reflects the specific decade of birth.
+Names from the 1960s read differently from names from the 1990s; Korean naming trends have shifted noticeably by generation.
+Family practice around generational characters varies as well.
+Korean diaspora characters in the United States often carry an English given name alongside their Korean one, and which name gets used in which context says something about assimilation and identity that exposition rarely does as well.